miyagis-forests/farmacy-food-kata/architecture/ddd-context-map.md

 - The cataloged subdomains are:
     - **_Payment Gateway_**
-        - External partner that will handle the specifics of payment from the customers.
+        - External partner that handles customer payments.
     - **_Smartfridge_**
         - Cloud management system for Smartfridges.
     - **_Vendor Kiosk_**
         - Cloud management system for Vendor Kiosks.
     - **_Central Kitchen_**
-        - Farmacy Food's ghost kitchen system.
+        - Farmacy Food central kitchen management system.
     - **_Geolocation_**
-        - Maps and GPS services.
+        - Maps and location finding services.
     - **_Identity_**
-        - Third-party mechanism for access control, such as OAuth.
+        - Authentication using third-party identitiy, such as Google or Facebook.
     - **_eDietitian_**
-        - Expert system that would generate meals recommendations based on user preferences, health info, and history.
+        - Expert system that would generate meal recommendations based on user preferences, health info, and history.

 #### Partnership (BC Relationship)